 Alongside my joint appointment in the Department of English Literatures and Writing and the Africana Studies Program, I am affiliated with the Jewish Studies Program and the Women's and Gender Studies Program.
-I teach interdisciplinary courses that examine the intersections of race, human rights violations and genocide through the study of 20th century and contemporary literature(s).
+I teach interdisciplinary courses that examine the intersections of race, genocide, and human rights violations through the study of twentieth-century and contemporary literature(s).
 In courses such as Genocide and Blackness in the Post-Holocaust World, Holocaust Literature, Global Black Literature, and Literature of Genocide, I guide students toward expanded understandings of concepts we think we know, including genocide, Blackness, and literature.
-I use these innovative definitions to help students understand how marginalized populations have used literature to combat violence and turn their stories into art and to highlight how literature emphasizes our global humanity by reminding us that we are citizens of one world, connected to not only the people waiting for us at home, but also to those we will never meet, except within the pages of our books.
+I use these innovative definitions to help students understand how marginalized populations have used literature to combat violence and turn their stories into art and to highlight how literature emphasizes our global humanity by reminding us that we are citizens of one world who are connected to not only the people waiting for us at home but also to those we will never meet, except within the pages of our books.

 Amid the currents of violence swirling around us today, I lead students to literature to illustrate how renowned authors have struggled with the same questions that haunt them, such as “Where do I fit into freedom fighting movements?
 What can I do to fix our world?”
 Using these questions as guideposts on a hopeful path to transformation, I create spaces in which students can find answers in the imaginative, creative possibilities of literature; in our class discussions; and, ultimately, in themselves.